Male hypogonadism

 Treatment of delayed puberty in boys depends on the cause.
 Three to six months of testosterone shots can help start puberty.
 The testosterone can help increase muscle mass, beard and pubic hair growth, and growth of the penis.
 This treatment is given only if the bones have matured enough.

-Having male hypogonadism can affect your self-image and, possibly, your relationships.
-Talk with your health care provider about how you can reduce the anxiety and stress that often accompany these conditions.
-Many men benefit from psychological or family counseling.
+Having male hypogonadism can affect how you see yourself.
+It also can affect your relationships.
+Talk with a member of your healthcare team about how you can reduce the anxiety and stress that often go with this condition.
+Counseling might help.

 Find out if there are support groups in your area or online.
-Support groups put you in touch with other people with similar challenges.
+Support groups put you in touch with other people with similar concerns.

-Although you're likely to start by seeing your family doctor or other care provider, you might be referred to someone who specializes in the hormone-producing glands (endocrinologist).
+You're likely to start by seeing the person who provides your health care, but you might be referred to someone who specializes in conditions involving the hormone-producing glands, called an endocrinologist.

 What you can do